orzcode/tempy/README.md

 As is my current trend, I tried hard to compartmentalize and abstractify the code.
 For the most part, this worked well.

-Future additions would include: a loading spinner; dynamic backgrounds based on weather; etc.
+# Future additions would include:
+initial startup location selection a loading spinner dynamic backgrounds based on weather w/frosted glass effect highlight the location input field average-out the hourly rain chance for 1hr either side